JohRome/InternshipManagement-Backend/README.md

 + During my project I learned a great deal about AWS (which by the way has caused me "some" hair loss, due to the fact that things are easily broken in AWS when not taking caution).
 I also learned a great deal about Mockito and TestContainers.
 + It was really cool to make a frontend using React.
 [This InternshipManagement-frontend](https://github.com/JohRome/InternshipManagement-Frontend) is the client.
 Please use that when using this web service.

+## Installation and Usage
++ No installation needed since this web service is hosted on AWS.
++ To get the full experience, visit: [InternshipManagement-frontend](https://github.com/JohRome/InternshipManagement-Frontend) and follow the given instructions.
++
 ## Credits
 * Emil Sivertsson - Encouraged me to try out TestContainers and for being a "bollplank" when times were bitter and sweet.
 * ChatGPT - Used for inspiration and clarification.